shantnu/Path/content/astrology.md

 ---
-title: Spiritual Astrology: The Goal of Astrology is to Guide us Spiritually, Not Make Silly Predictions
+title: "Spiritual Astrology: The Goal of Astrology is to Guide us Spiritually, Not Make Silly Predictions"
 ---

 # Spiritual Astrology